xpl/printable-characters/README.md

 string.replace (printableCharacters, '*') // ***\t***\n*** ***'
 ```

 Does not account ANSI codes!
-You will need to take care of them manually, e.g. trimming those before applying match:
+You will need to take care of them manually, e.g. by simply trimming them before:

 ```javascript
 const { ansiEscapeCodes, printableCharacters } = require ('printable-characters')